Frequently Asked Questions

 5. Q - Where can I get funding for an individual project or event in my district?

-A – The OIS Initiative replaced OED’s former Neighborhood Business District granting process, which funded more individual projects.
-We no longer provide grants to business districts outside of the OIS grant process.
-If your project fits into any of the individual granting tiers, you can apply for it there.
+A – If your project fits into any of the individual granting tiers, you can apply for it there.
 For example, if you meet the definition of an “established” district, you can apply for a single project, event, or other one-time cost under Tier I if it would help your district reach a higher level of operations.
-If you qualify for Tier VI City Infrastructure and your project fits into this tier, you can apply that.
+If you qualify for Tier V City Infrastructure and your project fits into this tier, you can apply for that.
 Districts that are working on comprehensive action plans generally have priority but many districts have received one-time project funding under a particular tier.

-The Department of Neighborhoods continues to provide its Neighborhood Matching Fund grants, the Office of Arts and Culture has granting programs, and there are other opportunities from the city as well, depending on your project.
-This new website has a summary of many granting sources at the city. http://www.seattle.gov/grants/
+The Department of Neighborhoods continues to provide its Neighborhood Matching Fund grants, the Office of Arts and Culture has granting programs, and there are other opportunities from the City as well, depending on your project.
+This website has a summary of many granting sources at the city. http://www.seattle.gov/grants/

 6. Q - How do you determine what is a neighborhood business district?